Digital Photography Tips, Tutorials and Resources

 Many photographers are concerned that the clients they’re competing for won’t know the difference between a true professional and a weekend warrior.
 Real photographers are starting to compete with the customers they claimed as clients only a couple of years before.

-The question is: How do you stay ahead of the changing marketplace and grow your photography brand?
+The question remains: How do you stay ahead of the changing marketplace and grow your photography brand?

 The simple solution is to invest in a good branding strategy.
 Branding is your opportunity to show your clients who you are, and why they should stick with you over anyone else on the market.
 More than just a logo, your brand sets you apart from anyone else in your space with visual design, your photographic style, and even the themes you use to show off your portfolio on WordPress.